 What is a Spinal Fusion?

 With a spinal fusion a surgeon uses screws, rods, and bone to fuse together the vertebrae and increase stability but limit movement.
 The belief is that if disc or vertebrae do not move they can’t cause any pain.
-This turns out to be inaccurate in many situations and you can look up the reports on failed spinal fusion surgeries.
+This turns out to be inaccurate in many situations and you can investigate and find the reports on failed spinal fusion surgeries.
 There are many reports and studies because the surgery itself has low success rates.

 When is a Spinal Fusion Necessary?

 There are very few situations where a spinal fusion is necessary, but they do exist.
 Dr. Mork insists on seeking alternatives to spinal fusion before settling.
 First, we’ll go over the diseases that conventional medicine treats with a spinal fusion and then we’ll go over what should be treated with spinal fusion.
 Here are the conditions your physician may prescribe a fusion for.